MJFWHOME/GDB/README.md

 # GDB
 The GameDashboard™ Lead by @mjfw Looking for Collaborators!
-This is a
+Reach out to be a collborator in issue 1(Make sure put @mjfw)